sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 - Click on the "EDIT AS YAML" button
 - Copy and paste the above yaml code and then
 - `Edit the code` by changing the three values, as indicated above
-- Click SAVE and then
+- Click SAVE and then (note that all the fields in the form have been populated from the yaml)
 - Click the CREATE button to create the Application

-`IMPORTANT: Be sure to change the three values in the above Application manifest: both "namespaces" & "repoURL"`
+> `IMPORTANT: Be sure to change the three values in the above Application manifest: both "namespaces" & "repoURL"`

 You should see the provisioned application which looks like this: